-There are no matters or circumstances that have arisen since the end of the financial year which significantly affected or may significantly affect the operations of the Group, the results of those operations, or the state of affairs of the Group in future financial years.
+In July 2021, the Group agreed to amend the terms of the Share Purchase Agreement with respect to the sale of the Group's Yukon base metal project with Scharfe Holdings Inc. (Scharfe) which included an immediate payment of \$500,000.
+Other than the renegotiation of the transaction with Scharfe and completion of the transaction with Strickland for sale of its Yandal East gold project, there are no matters or circumstances have arisen since the end of the financial period which significantly affected or may significantly affect the operations of the Company, the results of those operations, or the state of affairs of the Company in future financial years.